 Building on this foundation, his ERC project, Worlds of Lithium (WOL), investigates the societal and ecological implications of lithium extraction and battery technologies across Chile, China, and Norway, showing how energy transitions expose new relations between materials, technologies, and planetary ethics.

-Together, these projects form a long-term inquiry into the material conditions of thought, exploring how energy, matter, and ecology open new spaces for philosophical, aesthetic, and anthropological experimentation.
+Together, these projects form a long-term inquiry into the material conditions of thought, exploring how energy, matter, and ecology open new spaces for interdisciplinary experimentation.

 At the University of Amsterdam, Bonelli teaches from within the crossings of anthropology, ecology, and the arts, where learning becomes a practice of attention, composition, and care.
 His courses—Worlds in Transition, Multispecies Ecologies and Planetary Matter, and Thinking with the Planet—invite students to engage with the shifting continuities between the living and the non-living, rethinking sustainability beyond the confines of management or preservation.
 Through collaborative discussions and creative assignments, his teaching approaches sustainability as an experimental practice, where ethnography becomes a way to think and feel with the material, ecological, and multispecies entanglements of the present.
 Students are encouraged to debate and experiment with different ways of dramatizing the nonhuman—whether in Indigenous cosmopolitics, the new materialisms, or scientific imaginaries of agency and matter—cultivating natureculture sensibilities that attend to the fragile co-presence of matter, image, and life, and imagine forms of coexistence that exceed both human mastery and technical control.